RyanGermann/cordova-docs/www/docs/en/5.1.1/guide/platforms/blackberry10/upgrade.md

 1. Update the `cordova` CLI version.
 See [The Command-Line Interface](../../cli/index.html).

-2. Run `cordova platform update blackberry`
+2. Run `cordova platform update blackberry10`

 For projects not created with the cordova CLI, run: